 Enhance graduate students’ understanding of the current state of biochemical and molecular nutrition (b) enhance graduate students’ understanding of the field of nutrition epidemiology and (3) provide experience in reviewing and critiquing research articles.
 In alternate week sessions, students will critically evaluate peer-reviewed articles for class discussion that reinforce the principles of various research approaches (including in vitro experiments, animal models, observational studies, clinical trials) and analytical methods.
 This course will also help students to develop their evaluative skills and presentation performance.

 The primary format of this course will be student-selected and student-led presentations of recent publications in the nutrition science literature.
-The course covers two semesters, meeting every two weeks.
+The course is a two-semester sequenced course.
 During the year, all participating students will be required to give at least one PowerPoint presentation, and submit to the class a one-page summary that addresses the study aims, methods and results, and provides a critical assessment of the article.
 In order to facilitate discussion, the student leading the journal club is strongly encouraged to share discussion questions prior to the class.
 This will allow fellow students to prepare for the discussion.
 Presentation dates will be selected at the beginning of the semester.
 This course will also include two introductory faculty-led lectures on: 1) Developing the skills and knowledge essential to understanding and critiquing research reports and 2) Effectively communicating the relevant supporting material, results, and conclusions of primary research reports.
 The grading basis for this course is Satisfactory/Unsatisfactory.

 First Class Session: January 29